Chart Color Schemes

 Castle Hill - Central is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Castle Hill - Central has a high level of cultural diversity, with 45.7% of its population speaking a language other than English at home and 46.5% born overseas.
-Christianity is the predominant religion in Castle Hill - Central, making up 49.7% of people there.
-However, Hinduism is overrepresented compared to Greater Sydney, comprising 6.6% versus 8.6%.
+Castle Hill-Central has a high level of cultural diversity, with 45.7% speaking a language other than English at home and 46.5% born overseas as of the latest available data.
+Christianity is the predominant religion in Castle Hill-Central, accounting for 49.7% of its population.
+Hinduism, however, shows an overrepresentation compared to Greater Sydney, with 6.6% versus 8.6%.

 Frequently Asked Questions - Diversity